 The dungeon of the defiant.
 The 19th-century Barasoain Church witnessed many monumental events in the history of the Philippines.
 It served as the headquarters of the illustrados who were against the Spanish rule and was the site of one of the most pivotal events in Philippine democracy — the Malolos Congress, also known as the First Philippine Congress.

 The Malolos Congress was formed in June 1898 by Emilio Aguinaldo in defiance of the Spanish regime.
-Although this one was short-lived, this was a testament of Filipinos passion for democracy.
+Although this one was short-lived, this was a testament to the Filipinos’ passion for democracy.

 This Baroque church is made of adobe and concrete materials and is centrally located in Malolos.